 - Is the tubing kinked?

-- Have they been sitting or lying on the tubing or catheter?
+- Has the person been sitting or lying on the tubing or catheter?

 - Is the catheter connected to the bag properly?

 - Is the drainage bag below the level of the bladder?

 You can also try helping the person in your care to change position or move around as much as possible.
 This may help the catheter start to drain again.

 If the catheter is still not draining, contact the person’s nurse or health care provider so that arrangements can be made to assess the situation.